By Sam Tucker, Australia and New Zealand Outreach Coordinator

 Vegie Delights make delicious “chicken” style tenders and burgers which can be found in the frozen section of your supermarket, as well as mince, sausages and a Sunday roast in the chilled section.
 In addition to being really tasty, these products are also packed with iron, protein, B12 and zinc.

-If you’re willing to venture away from Coles and Woolworths, Asian grocers generally stock a much larger range of vegan meats, including vegan duck, fish, prawns, ribs, chicken and more.
+If you’re willing to venture away from Coles and Woolworths, Asian grocers generally stock an even larger range of vegan meats, including vegan duck, fish, prawns, ribs, chicken and more.
 If you’re looking for the kind of vegan meats that would fool even a die-hard carnivore, look no further than your local Asian grocer.
 Lamyong’s “vegetarian prawns” are particularly convincing, resembling not only the taste and texture, but also the appearance of the real thing.

 Do you have a favorite Australian vegan meat?
 Share your opinion in the comments below!